Guide to Remote Observing with the ATCA

 - Real VNC 4 is another good option.

-- For many monitoring tasks, you need access to monica: to install monica, see the Monica page for information on setting this up.
+For many monitoring tasks, you need access to MoniCA.
+If observing from the SOC, simply type monica in a terminal window.
+Otherwise, to install MoniCA on your own machine, see the MoniCA page for information on setting this up.

 Starting Up a Remote Observing Session